The drag and drop actions

 </div>

-schema to be able to save a new item.
+Then we need to update our Item schema to be able to save a new item.

-We want to remove the :index
+We want to remove the :index value from the validate_required function in the changeset.

-Update lib/app/tasks/item.ex
+Update lib/app/tasks/item.ex:

 def changeset(item, attrs) do